chasehawaii/chasehawaii.github.io/index.md

 Cool website and great idea.
 I really like the layout and captivating pictures.
 The login and logout button could be highlighted when hovering over the button to indicate an interactive button.

+Kalani Sanidad, Junior, Computer Science:

+CONS:
+the first thing i noticed was that it didn't scale to mobile, but it should be fine.

+when i open it up on browser, i tried scaling it every which way. when i did, the "getting started" didn't move with the scaled page. for that, that is a minor fix.

+when you submit, there was no indication of success or failed.

+login didn't work(yes i have a dev environment login)

+add comment doesn't work

+i am guessing nothing works when you aren't logged in.

+on the adventure feed maybe add search text box for searching a specific place

+on the create adventure page maybe start off with a default form. and have the buttons highlighted

+PRO:
+for one, it made it easy for me to find the login and logout.

+there isn't much there so for users that don't know much about technology(and i know a couple of surfers would like something like this) and have it easy for them.

+there is a checklist for tourist to do adventurous stuff since that is something newly weds would like to do.... or i would think so.

+i don't know what is supposed to be on the profile page, but i am guessing that it looks well.

+if everything works, it would give it 4.8/5

+but for now 3/5 because login couldn't work and once that works, it should go up.

+Ted Jacoby, Senior, Biochemistry:

+Sick site.
+I like the images.
+Really crisp.
+Very simple and user-friendly

+Seems like it's tourist oriented.
+Maybe have another section on hotels/BB/vacation rentals?
+Just a suggestion for the sake of being critical.
+It's good.